Welcome to The Willing Road

 “My whole wretched life swam before my weary eyes, and I realized no matter what you do it's bound to be a waste of time in the end so you might as well go mad.”-- Jack Kerouac, On The Road

 So who is Tuliyani and how do you pronounce her name?

 Too-Lee-YAWN-Ee-- everyone I meet seems to think it originates from their culture (i.e. Italian, Indian, Hawaiian, etc).
 My mom found it in a book, but she swears she never read A Boy Named Ishi.

-After high school I was lost and didn’t know what I wanted to be when I grew up so I stumbled through community college before heading to San Diego State University and graduating with a Bachelor’s degree in the Arts, majoring in English Literature and Writing.
+Like many confused teenagers, I was lost and didn’t know what I wanted to be when I grew up so I stumbled through community college before heading to San Diego State University and graduating with a Bachelor’s degree in the Arts, majoring in English Literature and Writing.
 No, I didn’t want to be a teacher, but I loved to read and write.
 Take it from me, if you’re going to torture yourself with being inside all day, you might as well do what you love most.

 2015 comes along and lo and behold I end up being a teacher-- in Japan.
 I had a one year contract and during that time I really got to know myself and the culture of Japan.
 When that one year was up I wasn’t ready to go back home, so I booked a cheap flight to travel around Asia for as far as my money would take me.
 I lasted six months and could have gone longer, but because my plan was to only live in Japan for a year I had left some unfinished business in the states, so I returned home in 2017.